BjoernBiltzinger/pyspi/docs/md_docs/psd.md

 Let's check the difference between the PSD and the normal single events, to see the effect in real SPI data.

+First we define the time and the energy bins we want to use.
+Then we construct the time series for the three cases:
+1. Only the events that trigger AFEE and not PSD
+2. Only the events that trigger AFEE and PSD
+3. All the single events

 ```python
 from astropy.time import Time